 Over the years, the band would have a number of personnel changes, but Lynne and Bevan remained throughout.
-Steve Woolam departed first, and the remaining quartet added Hugh McDowell and Andy Craig on cellos, keyboard player Richard Tandy and Wilf Gibson on violin for a series of indifferent live appearances, following which Wood took Hunt and McDowell to form "Wizzard".
+Steve Woolam departed first, and the remaining quartet added Hugh McDowell and Andy Craig on cellos, keyboard player Richard Tandy and Wilf Gibson on violin for a series of indifferent live appearances, following which Wood took Hunt and McDowell to form Wizzard.
 When Andy Craig dropped out, the remaining quartet maintained the ELO name with the addition of Mike D'Albuquerque to handle bass and vocals and cellists Mike Edwards and Colin Walker.

 Despite their chart success, recurrent legal and distribution problems conspired to undermine ELO's momentum.
 "Time" and "Secret Messages" lacked the verve of earlier work and the group's future was put in doubt by a lack of quality releases and Lynne's growing disenchantment.
 The guitarist's pursuit of a solo career signalled a final split.
-During the 1980s and early '90s, Jeff Lynne has made a name for himself as a producer, helping artists such as Brian Wilson and Tom Petty.
+During the 1980s and early '90s, Jeff Lynne made a name for himself as a producer, helping artists such as Brian Wilson and Tom Petty.
 A long time Beatles fan, Lynne produced George Harrison's 1987 "Cloud Nine".
-He and Harrison later joined Bob Dylan, Tom Petty, and Roy Orbison to form the Traveling Wilburys.
-In 1994 and 1995, Lynne helped produce the Beatles' singles "Free As A Bird" and "Real Love."
+He and Harrison later joined Bob Dylan, Tom Petty, and Roy Orbison to form The Traveling Wilburys.
+In 1994 and 1995, Lynne helped produce The Beatles' singles "Free As A Bird" and "Real Love".

 Jeff Lynn and Bev Bevan each owned 50% of the name ELO and when Bevan emerged with a new band in 1991, he had to use the name ELO 2.
 Although the group didn't have any recording success, they continued to tour and rehash the oldies until 2001, when Bevan left and Lynn gained 100% control of the ELO name.
 The remaining members of ELO 2 were then forced into another name change, opting for Orchestra.
 To Lynne's surprise, interest in The Electric Light Orchestra had fallen and they were forced to cancel their first U.S. tour in more than fifteen years, as the band failed to sell enough tickets to fill the arena-sized venues.
-The group planned a tour behind their summer release, "Zoom", the first ELO recording with Lynne since 1986's 'Balance of Power'.
-The hiatus seemed to build disinterest rather than nostalgic fascination, as "Zoom" was met with a lukewarm reception, selling under 20,000 units in its first week, to debut at Number Ninety-four on the charts.
+The group planned a tour behind their Summer release, "Zoom", the first ELO recording with Lynne since 1986's "Balance of Power".
+The hiatus seemed to build disinterest rather than nostalgic fascination, as "Zoom" was met with a lukewarm reception, selling under 20,000 units in its first week, to debut at #94 on the charts.
 Two weeks later it exited the Top 200.
 ELO weren't without 2001 performances though, as the band recorded an episode of Storytellers for VH1 and a special for PBS.
 In April, 2003, Legacy Records released a digitally remastered collection of "ELO's Greatest Hits" and in the Summer of 2005, yet another "Best Of" collection called "All Over The World" hit store shelves.

 Although there have been no new ELO projects, most of their core studio albums have now been re-mastered and expanded with bonus tracks.
 The essential collection called "Playlist: The Very Best of Electric Light Orchestra" was released on September 2nd, 2008.
 On August 9th, 2010, Eagle Rock Entertainment released "Live – The Early Years" in the UK as a DVD compilation that includes "Fusion – Live In London" (from 1976) along with un-released live performances at Brunel University (1973) and a German TV show Rockpalast (1974).
 It was released in America on August 24th, 2010.

-Looking back, ELO collected 19 CRIA, 21 RIAA and 38 BPI awards and sold over 50 million records worldwide during their active period of recording and touring.
+Over their career, ELO collected 19 CRIA, 21 RIAA and 38 BPI awards and sold over 50 million records worldwide during their active period of recording and touring.